The Pascaline of Blaise Pascal

-First several copies of the machine didn't satisfied the inventor.
+with even the Universe being considered, at least metaphorically, as being a form of clockwork) of the machine didn't satisfied the inventor.
 Meanwhile, in 1643, it happened an event, which almost manage to give up Pascal from the machine.
-A watchmaker from Rouen dared, (according to the words of the offended inventor, who named no name—whether he knew it is unknown), to make a beautiful, but absolutely useless for work copy of the machine.
+A clockmaker from Rouen dared, (according to the words of the offended inventor, who named no name—whether he knew it is unknown), to make a beautiful, but absolutely useless for work copy of the machine.
 Let's look again how is describing this event Pascal himself in his pamphlet (Advise):

 The privilege again (as the Advise) mentions that Pascal has already produced ﬁfty somewhat different prototypes.
 Moreover, the patent was awarded gratis and did not specify an expiration time, which was rather unusual affair.
 It seems Pascal was an authentic favorite of the french crown :-)

 It seems later Pascal wanted to manufacture his machines as a full scale business enterprise, but it proved too costly, and he didn't manage to make money from this privilege.
 It's not known how many machines were sold but the total was probably no more than ten or fifteen.
 Price may have been the main issue here, though accounts vary significantly, from the Jesuit mathematician François's 100 livres to Tallemant de Réaux's 400 livres and Balthasar Gerbier's 500 livres (let's mention, that 100 livres were enough to keep a seventeenth-century Frenchman in modest comfort for a year).

 Pascal continued to experiment, constructing a lot of variants of the machine (later on called the Pascaline or Pascalene).
 He worked so hard on this machine, it is said, that his mind was disturbed (avoir latête démontée) for the next three years.
 According to his sister Gilberte, the young inventor's exhaustion did not come from the labor he put into designing the machine, but rather in trying to make the Rouen artisans understand what it was all about.